patmo016/Portfolio/README.md

 # Portfolio
-This is designed to show a collection of projects.
+This portfolio is designed to show a collection of projects.
 Below is a short description of each.

 Java_calculator: completed for COSC241. takes in two numbers and an operator and uses a stack to calculate